AtharvanDogra/GPU_Hackathon_Arguably/README.md

-From table 1 the model CNNV2 was selected as the best mdel since it had the best accuracy among all the tested model and nearly approached ~99%
+From ```Accuracy Scores``` the model CNNV2 was selected as the best mdel since it had the best accuracy among all the tested model and nearly approached ~99%

-The preformance of the network can be attributed to the use of (Atharvan)
+The preformance of the network can be attributed to the use of

 ```python
 cnn.add(Dense(1, kernel_regularizer=tf.keras.regularizers.l2(0.01),activation ='linear'))